Stroke

-Prevention includes decreasing risk factors, surgery to open up the arteries to the brain in those with problematic carotid narrowing, and warfarin in people with atrial fibrillation.
+Prevention includes decreasing risk factors, surgery to open up the arteries to the brain in those with problematic carotid narrowing, and anticoagulant medication in people with atrial fibrillation.
 Aspirin or statins may be recommended by physicians for prevention.
-A stroke or TIA often requires emergency care.
-An ischemic stroke, if detected within three to four and half hours, may be treatable with a medication that can break down the clot.
-Some hemorrhagic strokes benefit from surgery.
+Stroke is a medical emergency.
+Ischemic strokes, if detected within three to four-and-a-half hours, may be treatable with medication that can break down the clot, while hemorrhagic strokes sometimes benefit from surgery.
 Treatment to attempt recovery of lost function is called stroke rehabilitation, and ideally takes place in a stroke unit; however, these are not available in much of the world.

-In 2013, approximately 6.9 million people had an ischemic stroke and 3.4 million people had a hemorrhagic stroke.
-In 2015, there were about 42.4 million people who had previously had a stroke and were still alive.
-Between 1990 and 2010 the number of strokes which occurred each year decreased by approximately 10% in the developed world and increased by 10% in the developing world.
+In 2023, 15 million people worldwide had a stroke.
+In 2021, stroke was the third biggest cause of death, responsible for approximately 10% of total deaths.
+In 2015, there were about 42.4 million people who had previously had stroke and were still alive.
+Between 1990 and 2010 the annual incidence of stroke decreased by approximately 10% in the developed world, but increased by 10% in the developing world.
 In 2015, stroke was the second most frequent cause of death after coronary artery disease, accounting for 6.3 million deaths (11% of the total).
 About 3.0 million deaths resulted from ischemic stroke while 3.3 million deaths resulted from hemorrhagic stroke.
 About half of people who have had a stroke live less than one year.
-Overall, two thirds of strokes occurred in those over 65 years old.
+Overall, two thirds of cases of stroke occurred in those over 65 years old.

 Classification

-Strokes can be classified into two major categories: ischemic and hemorrhagic.
-Ischemic strokes are caused by interruption of the blood supply to the brain, while hemorrhagic strokes result from the rupture of a blood vessel or an abnormal vascular structure.
-About 87% of strokes are ischemic, the rest being hemorrhagic.
+Stroke can be classified into two major categories: ischemic and hemorrhagic.
+Ischemic stroke is caused by interruption of the blood supply to the brain, while hemorrhagic stroke results from the rupture of a blood vessel or an abnormal vascular structure.

+About 87% of stroke is ischemic, with the rest being hemorrhagic.
 Bleeding can develop inside areas of ischemia, a condition known as "hemorrhagic transformation."
-It is unknown how many hemorrhagic strokes actually start as ischemic strokes.
+It is unknown how many cases of hemorrhagic stroke actually start as ischemic stroke.

 Definition

-In the 1970s the World Health Organization defined stroke as a "neurological deficit of cerebrovascular cause that persists beyond 24 hours or is interrupted by death within 24 hours", although the word "stroke" is centuries old.
+In the 1970s the World Health Organization defined "stroke" as a "neurological deficit of cerebrovascular cause that persists beyond 24 hours or is interrupted by death within 24 hours", although the word "stroke" is centuries old.
 This definition was supposed to reflect the reversibility of tissue damage and was devised for the purpose, with the time frame of 24 hours being chosen arbitrarily.
 The 24-hour limit divides stroke from transient ischemic attack, which is a related syndrome of stroke symptoms that resolve completely within 24 hours.
-With the availability of treatments that can reduce stroke severity when given early, many now prefer alternative terminology, such as brain attack and acute ischemic cerebrovascular syndrome (modeled after heart attack and acute coronary syndrome, respectively), to reflect the urgency of stroke symptoms and the need to act swiftly.
+With the availability of treatments that can reduce stroke severity when given early, many now prefer alternative terminology, such as "brain attack" and "acute ischemic cerebrovascular syndrome" (modeled after heart attack and acute coronary syndrome, respectively), to reflect the urgency of stroke symptoms and the need to act swiftly.

 Ischemic

-In an ischemic stroke, blood supply to part of the brain is decreased, leading to dysfunction of the brain tissue in that area.
+During ischemic stroke, blood supply to part of the brain is decreased, leading to dysfunction of the brain tissue in that area.
 There are four reasons why this might happen: